RailsEventStore/rails_event_store/railseventstore.org/source/docs/rspec.html.md

 expect(event_store).to have_published(an_event(OrderPlaced)).in_stream("Order$42")
 ```

-It is sometimes important to ensure no additional events have been published.
+It is sometimes important to ensure that specific amount of events of given type have been published.
 Luckily there's a modifier to cover that usecase.

 ```ruby
 expect(event_store).not_to have_published(an_event(OrderPlaced)).once